Road freight transport by type of goods

-Around 41 % - i.e. 639 billion of tonne-kilometres - of the EU-27 road freight transport is recorded as palletised goods.
-The second type of cargo mostly used in road freight transport is solid bulk with almost 21 % of totals road transport (Table 3).
+Around 40% - i.e. 617 billion of tonne-kilometres - of the EU-28 road freight transport is recorded as palletised goods.
+The second type of cargo mostly used in road freight transport is solid bulk with almost 20% of totals road transport (Table 3).

-Greece and Cyprus had less than 30 % of tonne-kilometres performed by palletised goods.
-For these countries solid bulk had a higher share than palletised goods.
-When regrouping palletised goods and solid bulk, only three countries have a share less than 50 %: Cyprus, Latvia and Lithuania.
+Cyprus had less than 10% of tonne-kilometres performed by palletised goods.
+For this countries large freight containers and solid bulk had the highest shares.
+When regrouping palletised goods and solid bulk, only four countries have a share less than 50%: Cyprus, Latvia, Lithuania and Finalnd.
 It has to be noted that the category ‘Other cargo not elsewhere specified’ can have a high share in some countries.